“I Went on a 21-Day Sugar Detox and This Is How It Felt”

 It felt like a relief to be able to easily say “no” to sugary cocktails and foods with sweet sauces.

 The Results and Unexpected Benefits: How I Felt After Quitting Sugar for 21 Days

-By the end of the 21-day detox, I felt refreshed.
+By the end of the 21 day sugar free challenge, I felt refreshed.
 I was sleeping better (I didn’t realize that would happen), eating healthier, and had lost 5 pounds.

 I realized that I had previously been eating sugar in unexpected places, and eating sugar was making my brain crave more sugar.
 After cutting out sugar for the detox, I’m now more aware of its effects on my body and I crave it less, even if I don’t use as many Sweet Defeat lozenges each day as I did when I first started the detox (now I mostly have one in the late afternoon).
 For example, I went to get ice cream with a friend the other day (coconut cream-based, so it was vegan), which I normally love, but this time it tasted too sugary, so I threw away most of the scoop.
 The combination of the Sweet Defeat lozenges and the inspiration from the sugar challenge to be more conscious of what I’m consuming has made me more vigilant about maintaining a healthy diet and more aware of the direct effect of food on my body and feelings.

 My main motivation for sticking with the challenge through the whole 21 days was to test the effect of sugar and to understand how different types of sugar (fructose, maltose, refined sugars) interact with my body’s chemistry.
 Before the challenge started, I had no idea how much sugar is safe to consume per day, and I didn’t track how much I was consuming.